-According to the company, which was launched in April 2013, LSTN Headphones not only provide great quality sound to music lovers, but also bring the gift of hearing to the hearing impaired through its collaboration with Starkey Hearing Foundation's “Giving Back, Amplified” program.
+Launched in April 2013, LSTN says its headphones not only provide great quality sound to music lovers, but also bring the gift of hearing to the hearing impaired through its collaboration with Starkey Hearing Foundation's “Giving Back, Amplified” program.
 Each sale made by LSTN Headphones supports Starkey Hearing Foundation’s cause of helping people worldwide that are hearing impaired by providing hearing aids.

 The Wood Matters

-In addition to being philanthropic, LSTN Headphones also have incredible audio quality, attributed to the sleek wooden exterior of the headphones, the company says.
-LSTN’s team also credits the unique wooden chambers as a huge contributor to the warm and natural sound of LSTN headphones.
+In addition to being philanthropic, LSTN Headphones also have incredible audio quality, attributed to the sleek wooden exterior of the headphones.
+LSTN says the unique wooden chambers contribute to the warm and natural sound of its headphones.

 LSTN uses only reclaimed wood from scraps discarded by furniture and flooring companies left over from their manufacturing process.
-Types of wood used for the headphones include ebony, a dense, hard wood prized for making piano keys, clarinets, oboes and even bagpipes; cherry, which is usually used in high end furniture and the tops of guitars; and beech, which is also used to make drums and smoke fine cheeses.
+Types of wood used for the headphones include ebony, the dense, hardwood prized for piano keys, clarinets and oboes; furniture-grade cherry; and beech, used in flooring, mkillwork, and drums.

 The headphones feature a 3.5mm gold-plated plug, which is the standard for most devices, and are plug and play, requiring no batteries.
-Right now, the headphones are available online at the company’s website, www.lstnheadphones.com, though they are in the process of expanding into physical retail stores soon.
+Right now, the headphones are available online at the company’s website, www.lstnheadphones.com, and at retail stores.
 LSTN also ships worldwide.